Zevarda/zv-dutylog/README.md

  ✅ On Duty

 ```
-🟢 John Smith is now on duty.
+🟢 Zevarda Wijaya is now on duty.
 Job: police
 Grade: sergeant
 Local Time: 09 May 2025 20:30:15